quacksouls/lyf/doc/fp.md

 > subset.
 Repeat the exercise, but use the `map()` array method.
 The
 > [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)
 > operator might be useful.
+>
+> **Exercise 3.** Refer to the pets database from Exercise 2.
+Extract all pet
+> names where the corresponding pets are 1 year old.

 ## `reduce()`